 Identify interprofessional team strategies for improving care coordination and communication to advance nonidiopathic interstitial pulmonary fibrosis and improve outcomes.

 There are over 200 known causes of non-IPF.
-The etiology for the most common causes are often categorized, as shown below.
+The etiology of the most common causes is often categorized, as shown below.

 Occupational and environmental exposures: